-Make sure you have a copy of your application with you and also any resources and paperwork for additional assessments (e.g. micro-teach) and any documentation you have been requested to bring.
+Make sure you have a copy of your application with you and also any resources and paperwork for additional assessments (such as micro-teach) and any documentation you have been requested to bring.

 If there is a tour of the school, try and engage with the children leading it and show interest.